Mindcamp Program Design

 We do a pretty great job of finding and preparing images to represent your session, so no need to do anything at all here.
 But if you have an image for the session in mind, please share it.
 Understand that all our session images must be at least 800px by 800px and are cropped square.

 We offer a modest discount for each session.
 If there is more than one presenter, the discount is shared.
-You are also welcome to donate your discount to the Bursary Fund.
+You are also welcome to donate your discount to the Community Fund.

 This year’s theme…